m-wells/AlignedBinaryFormat.jl/README.md

 3                               # length of dimension 2
 ... (alignment spacing)
 <the data>
+3                               # length of "log"
+log                             # label of third item 6                               # length of "String" String
+36                              # length of "some log information ..."
+some log information ...
 5                               # length of "somez"
-somez                           # label of third array 5                               # length of "Array" Array
+somez                           # label of fourth item 5                               # length of "Array" Array
 7                               # length of "Float64"